rakshyak-98/prep-projects/bittorrent-client/README.md

 Bittorrent solve the issue of the bandwidth. when one host (peer) is broadcasting and rest are watching if they require any piece one can request for that piece.
 The big issue with the Bittorrent is latency.

+>[!NOTE] an initial seeder is necessary to start the process of sharing a file using bittorrent protocol.

 ## Overview of bittorrent
 1. we need to send a request to **tracker**, then tracker will respond with a list of peers.
 2. we tell the tracker which file we want to download and tracker will respond with the ip address of the user that can share the file.